kvnptl/practice_git/README.md

 git push <remote-name> <branch-name>
 ```

-- Don't forget to update the branch name
+- Don't forget to put the correct branch name

 #### Now we'll see how to delete a branch